 Wolf’s proposal is problematic for other reasons.
 First, the idea that society can set up a single “independent” committee of men to make far-reaching decisions about the quantity of money needed by a nation of sixty four million people, all engaged in varied and complex activities – is bordering on authoritarian.
 First there is no possibility of such a committee being independent.
 One has only to think of the “independent” UKFI committee – set up to oversee the banks, including RBS, in which the state has a stake – to question the possibility of such a body being independent.

 Instead I would argue, we should once again regulate the banks and bankers.

 Again, we’ll have to take these claims one at a time:

 1. The idea that having a committee deciding on money creation is ‘authoritarian’.
 This is a bizarre argument.
-We already a committee of men (and it is all men) – the Monetary Policy Committee – who set and influence the interest rates that millions of people will pay on their mortgages and which millions of savers and pensioners will receive on their savings.
+We already have a committee of men (and it is all men) – the Monetary Policy Committee – who set and influence the interest rates that millions of people will pay on their mortgages and which millions of savers and pensioners will receive on their savings.
 This seems like an incredibly ‘far-reaching’ decision to make.

 2. The idea that the committee can’t be independent.
 Yet Ann’s proposal is that we should regulate banks better.
 Regulators are made up of committees.
-If the Money Creation Committee cannot be independent, than neither can Ann’s regulator.
+If the Money Creation Committee cannot be independent, then neither can Ann’s regulator.